robphilipp/svg-table-example/README.md

 - src/App.tsx — The main example.
 It renders the SVG table and contains all styling/formatting logic.
 - src/us-treasury-bills-data.ts — The header and data array for the table.
-- public/us-trs-bill.csv and public/us-treas-bills-array.txt — Additional example data files (not required at runtime by the app as written).

 ## How it works (high level)